Why should I upgrade my VB 6.0 applications to .NET?

 The Visual Basic Upgrade Companion is a VB 6.0 to VB.NET or C# migration tool.
 This advanced tool provides a cost-effective solution that features ADO to ADO.NET conversion, variable type resolution ("late binding" problem), error handling replacement, use of .NET native libraries, code refactoring, third party component mappings, migration of mixed VB6 and ASP projects, multi-project upgrade support, and much more.

-How much does a license for the Visual Basic Upgrade Companion costs?
+How much does a license for the Visual Basic Upgrade Companion cost?

 Pricing for the tool basically depends on the amount of lines of code (LOC) to be migrated.
 Licensing is per application and you can run the Visual basic Upgrade Companion several times upon the same VB6 files for which you originally purchased the product.